janlv/cads-fmi-demo/README.md

 Run `build.sh` to (re)build the image, sync CA certificates into Minikube, ensure the Argo controller exists, and load the freshly built image into the cluster.
-Then submit a workflow via `run.sh`:
+Then submit a workflow via `run.sh`, which automatically packages the selected workflow YAML into a ConfigMap so edits take effect without rebuilding the container:

 ```bash
 ./build.sh